GiGurra/heisenberg/README.md

 # Heisenberg
-A scala library for dynamic data
+A scala library for dynamic [key,value] data

 Heisenberg helps solve, without loss of information, the problems of
 * Persistence of partially defined and evolving data